Liz Garo

 PRESIDENT AND CEO

-Rafael serves on the boards of California for the Arts, Western Arts Alliance, Center for Nonprofit Management and ActiveSGV.
-He also serves on the Hispanic Scholarship Fund Advisory Council and the City of El Monte’s Planning Commission.
+Rafael currently serves on the boards of California for the Arts, California Arts Advocates, Western Arts Alliance, and ActiveSGV, and sits on the Hispanic Scholarship Fund Advisory Council and the Grand Avenue Cultural District Steering Committee.

 Jesse Ramos